 This is the ability to understand and interpret non-verbal cues such as body language, tone of voice, and facial expressions.
-This is important for VAs because they need to be able to understand how their client is feeling even when they're not speaking.
+This is important for assistants because they need to be able to understand how their client is feeling even when they’re not speaking.
 This can help a VA understand what their client needs and how best to provide it.

 Essential virtual assistant skills involving operations

 When you’re organized, you have a system.
 In work, that means having a way to sort and deal with different tasks, files, and deadlines.
 It also includes the ability to create and maintain an organized system.
-This is important for VAs because they need to be able to keep their client's work organized.
+This is important for assistants because they need to be able to keep their client’s work organized.
 They should also be able to find things quickly when their client needs them.

 When you’re good at making decisions, you’re able to solve problems quickly and effectively.
-This is important for VAs because they need to be able to troubleshoot issues as they arise.
+This is important for virtual assistants because they need to be able to troubleshoot issues as they arise.
 They should also be able to come up with creative solutions to problems so that their client can continue working efficiently.

 Providing assistance and support to buyers, patrons, or clients is another vital skill for VAs.
 This includes handling customer inquiries, complaints, and requests.
 A good virtual assistant should be patient and have excellent communication skills.
 They should also be able to think on their feet and come up with creative solutions to problems.